ryantd42/NY-Legislative-Git/2023/S3249B-2023/bill.md

-  ordered to a third reading, passed by  Senate  and  delivered  to  the Assembly,  recalled,  vote  reconsidered,  restored  to third reading, amended and ordered reprinted, retaining its place  in  the  order  of third reading
+  ordered to a third reading, passed by  Senate  and  delivered  to  the Assembly,  recalled,  vote  reconsidered,  restored  to third reading, amended and ordered reprinted, retaining its place  in  the  order  of third  reading  --  again amended and ordered reprinted, retaining its place in the order of third reading

- AN  ACT to amend the executive law, in relation to requiring the instal- lation of smoke detectors in common places of certain dwellings
+ AN ACT to amend the executive law, the multiple dwelling law, the multi- ple residence law and the administrative code of the city of New York, in relation to requiring the installation of smoke detectors in common places of certain dwellings

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subdivision  5-b  of section 378 of the executive law, as amended by chapter 96 of the laws of 1988 and such subdivision as renum- bered by chapter 94 of the laws of 2006, paragraphs a and d as separate-